 During 2019, my style was solely built on convenience.
 I relocated from London to Edinburgh, which involved three house moves in the process, and my wardrobe reflected that.
-Aside from the odd dress or skirt-and-jumper combination, I spent inordinate amounts of my time in jeans.
-Versatile and reliable they may be, but wearing them day-in, day-put made me feel as if I'd lost my sense of style.
+Aside from the odd dress or skirt-and-jumper combination, I spent inordinate amounts of my time in joggers—and not fancy ones at that.
+Comfortable they may be, but wearing them day in and day out made me feel as if I'd lost my sense of style.

 Corduroy makes an easy switch for denim and looks particularly pretty in a pink hue.